 Tick ‘the evidence set out in the box below’

-Include any supporting information in box below, like:
+Include any supporting information in box, like:

 • You are offering to make contractual payments at a rate you can afford